William Watson (sinologist): University of London

 In 1966 Watson took up a post as professor at the School of Oriental and African Studies (SOAS).
 This involved responsibility for the collection of Chinese ceramics at the Percival David Foundation.
 He was a leading member of the team that organised the Genius of China exhibition at the Royal Academy in 1973, and presented a BBC documentary with Magnus Magnusson, filmed on location in China.
 He also made a major contribution to Japanese art studies in the UK.
 In 1972 Watson became a Fellow of the British Academy.
 In 1975-76 he was Slade Professor of Fine Art at Cambridge.

 In 1979 the Royal Academy turned to Watson to chair the curatorial committees for the Great Japan Exhibition, held in 1981–82.
 Under Watson's guidance this focused on the approachable, mainly secular, art of the Edo period, with both exhibition and catalogue produced by British specialists, rather than being simply imported from Japan.

 In the early 1980s Watson attempted to have the teaching of Japanese art history started at the Courtauld Institute.
 Although unsuccessful, this paved the way for the creation of teaching posts elsewhere.

-From 1980 to 1990 Watson was a trustee of the British Museum and in 1982 was made a CBE.
+From 1980 to 1990 Watson was a trustee of the British Museum and in 1982 was made a Commander of the Order of the British Empire (CBE) in the 1982 Birthday Honours.